atomic74/craft3-growdough/README.md

 - **templateVariables** Include the template variables that should be used in the GrowDough donation workflow (donation form, email receipt, thank you page, etc.) _If not included, an empty JSON array will be submitted._
 - **donationItems** Include an array of donation items to override the items in the donation list. _If not included, an array of donation items will be automatically generated from the donation list._
 - **paymentMethod** Include a predefined payment method (**credit\_card** or **giving_card**) if the form is intended to use a pre-determined GrowDough donation form.
+- **donationAmount** Include a predefined donation amount if the form is intended to use a pre-determined amount on the GrowDough donation form.

 #### Most Common Use